palikar/mystblog/content/about.md

         whole idea interesting, "fresh", mind-boggling and.....just
         different and unconventional.

-### Update 1 (#update-one)
+### Update 1 {#update-one}

-Since about the end of 2020 I now primarly deal with real time computer graphics and game development.
-There are also some other major things that have changed in my views on software development and I like to sum them up here as a soft amendemnt of my words in the previsou section.
+Since about the end of 2020, I now primarily deal with real-time computer graphics and game development.
+There are also some other major things that have changed in my views on software development and I like to sum them up here as a soft amendment of my words in the previous section.
 In no particular order:

-* As I said in the beginning of the section, I now conider myself as "rendering engineer" in the context of the "game development industry".
-Rendering has been a long standing interest of mine and around the end fo 2020 I got the chance to work in a company where this particular passion of mine was reignited.
-I never thought I would be working on computer graphics up that point so I never really persue it by then (I thought I want to stay in Machine Learning/AI).
-Another more posonal factor was me stumbling across [Jonathan Blow](https://en.wikipedia.org/wiki/Jonathan_Blow) and [Casey Muratori](https://caseymuratori.com/) and their ideas about performance oriented good software that does not cause pain the end user (as most software does these days).
-Now there is not doubt in my mind that my path forward includes real-time rendering in games
+* As I said at the beginning of the section, I now consider myself as "rendering engineer" in the context of the "game development industry".
+Rendering has been a long-standing interest of mine and around the end of 2020 I got the chance to work in a company where this particular passion of mine was reignited.
+I never thought I would be working on computer graphics up that point so I never really pursued it by then (I thought I want to stay in Machine Learning/AI).
+Another more personal factor was me stumbling across [Jonathan Blow](https://en.wikipedia.org/wiki/Jonathan_Blow) and [Casey Muratori](https://caseymuratori.com/) and their ideas about performance-oriented good software that does not cause pain to the end user (as most software does these days).
+Now there is no doubt in my mind that my path forward includes real-time rendering in games

-* My interest in game developement/game design has developed itself into something more than "I think about this sometimes".
-Now I think about these things all of the time and I want to persue a carreer in game developement.
+* My interest in game development/game design has developed itself into something more than "I think about this sometimes".
+Now I think about these things all of the time and I want to pursue a career in game development.

 * My views on how software should be developed, what should we expect from the final result, and how we should get there have shifted somewhat radically.
-I now much more emphasis on performance and overall quality given to the end user.
+I now much more emphasis on performance and overall quality is given to the end user.
 You can read more about that in my [software philosophy]({{< ref "software_philosophy.md" >}}) post.

-* For the most part, I try to be minimalist in my development -- I strive to use less tools, less software, less libraries, less everthing.
+* For the most part, I try to be minimalist in my development -- I strive to use fewer tools, less software, fewer libraries, and less everything.
 This is again touched upon in the [software philosophy]({{< ref "software_philosophy.md" >}}) post.
-To sum it up quickly -- in my experience using more (of anything, software, technologies, third party tools, libraries) always brings more problems while being unclear whether the problems that are solved are actual problems at all.
-By now my patiance for dealing with all that complexity is waying off so I've decided to put concious effort into removing dependencies on complexity in my software live.
+To sum it up quickly -- in my experience using more (of anything, software, technologies, third-party tools, libraries) always brings more problems while being unclear whether the problems that are solved are actual problems at all.
+By now my patience for dealing with all that complexity is paying off so I've decided to put conscious effort into removing dependencies on complexity in my software live.

 * I now put MUCH less emphasis on Emacs.
 As with most of the other